-Before you start a resistance-training program, it's recommended that you first participate in a cardiac rehabilitation program for 2 to 4 weeks.
 A physical therapist or other rehab professional can carefully design and monitor a program that's right for your level of injury and fitness.
 They will help teach you how to train with weights and will check to make sure you are exercising safely.

+You might do weight training 2 or 3 days each week.
 You will start with light weights and add more weight as you get stronger.
 You will likely do 8 to 10 different exercises that work the major muscle groups.
 These exercises may include the chest press, leg press, and biceps curl.

 To learn more visit Healthwise.org

-© 1995-2012 Healthwise, Incorporated.
+© 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.